andys8/code-review-talk/README.md

 Clear and **over-communicate**
 Tell what to do or "you decide"
-Better ask questions rather than making statements With enough information to understand the question
+Better ask questions rather than making statements With enough information to be able to understand the question

 ---